Your South Carolina guide

 Heading further south (approximately a 2-hour drive from Charleston) is Hilton Head Island.
 At only 60 square miles in size, it still packs a punch when it comes to golf, with non-other than 24 courses on the island.

-Often referred to as golfing mecca (and rightly so), Myrtle Beach has an unbelievable density of golf courses, that can often be played at incredible value.
-It’s particularly good for groups looking to experience golf in the USA, whilst working to a budget, and with over 95 courses in a 60-mile stretch, choice is certainly not an issue!
+Often referred to as golfing mecca (and rightly so), Myrtle Beach has an unbelievable density of golf courses, that can often be played at an incredible value.
+It’s particularly good for groups looking to experience golf whilst working to a budget, and with over 95 courses in a 60-mile stretch, the choice is certainly not an issue!

 You can create your own Myrtle Beach tour by staying centrally in a hotel or self-catering villas and take a short drive to the likes TPC Myrtle Beach, Myrtle Beach National and Grande Dunes.
 Travel a little further south in Myrtle Beach to find two of the best – True Blue and Caledonia Golf & Fish Club.